***There may be affiliate links throughout this post. Please refer to the disclaimer page for additional information.***

 5 Decreases to Expenses in Retirement

 There are several expenses that will likely decrease in retirement.
-Below are 5 key expenses in retirement that you should calculate into your estimate for future expenses.
+Below are 5 key expenses in retirement that you should use when determining how much should you save for retirement.

 1. Personal Insurance and Pensions – In order to retire, you must be saving a portion of your income.
 In retirement, you will no longer need to be saving for retirement so the expense for pensions, 401ks, brokerage accounts, etc. go away.